 "If this was a criminal fire, we firmly condemn it," he told AFP.

-The managing editor of left-leaning newspaper Liberation, Nicolas Demorand, said in a Tweet that his newspaper was inviting Charlie Hebdo's writers to work in Liberation's offices until they could find a new home.
+The managing editor of left-leaning newspaper Liberation, Nicolas Demorand, said on Twitter that Charlie Hebdo's editorial team would temporarily move into his newspaper's offices until they could find a new home.

 © 2011 AFP